 What Causes Hemorrhoids?

-Hemorrhoids develop when there’s excessive pressure on the veins in the lower rectum.
+Hemorrhoids occur when increased pressure causes the veins in the lower rectum or anus to swell.
 Common causes include:

 Two Types of Hemorrhoids